devclub-iitd/HayStack/README.md

 # IITD_SearchEngine
-This repository contains a search engine for domain "iitd.ac.in"
+This repository contains a search engine for domains "iitd.ac.in" and "iitd.ernet.in"

-As of 26th December 2021

-Branch dev has the latest working code for deployment

-A .env file needed in [Crawler/crawling__iitd/crawling__iitd] having the following contents ELASTIC_URL='elastic:9200' ELASTIC_INDEX_NAME='iitd_sites'

 To run -
 docker-compose up --build

 Crawler limit - 20000 pages
-Elastic Bulk export for every 10 pages
+Elastic Bulk export for every 100 pages

 Functionality enabled to limit the no. of requests made to iitd.ac.in per second